LeopoldSallan/LeopoldSallan/README.md

 ## Contact

 - 📍 Based in France.
-- 📚 Currently learning AdonisJS.
+- 📚 Currently working with Typescript.
 - 🏫 I am currently studying at Epitech and open to work as a *Freelance* (front-end || back-end developer), and/or willing to contribute to open-source projects.
 - ✉️ You can contact me at [leopold.sallan-gemard@epitech.eu](mailto:leopold.sallan-gemard@epitech.eu)
 - ❌ [@0xStash_](https://twitter.com/0xStash_)